-As a not for profit organization Run for Life Inc. is governed by a volunteer Board of Directors.
-The following current slate of directors provide governance and oversight for all Run for Life programs.
+As a not-for-profit organization, Run for Life Inc. is governed by a volunteer Board of Directors.
+The following current slate of directors provides governance and oversight for all Run for Life programs.

-Program Director – John Carson is one of the founding members of the organization.
-John began running in elementary school 42 years ago and he continues to share his passion for fitness as a coach and volunteer.
+Program Director – John Carson ‘is one of the founding members of the organization.
+John began running in elementary school 44 years ago and he continues to share his passion for fitness as a coach and volunteer.
 In earlier years John ran a 2:29 marathon and competed twice in the Hawaii Ironman competion.
-John is a Registered Massage Therapist who lives with his wife Leslie and three dogs in Whitehorse.
+John is a Registered Massage Therapist who ‘lives with his wife Leslie and two dogs in Whitehorse.
 During the winter months John can be found in Kenya’s Rift Valley where he operates a high altitude running camp and volunteer resource centre.

 Bruce ‘Jones has been serving with Run For Life, in one capacity or another, almost from its inception.
 Since 1991, he has been a teacher with the Waterloo Region District School Board.
 He enjoys facilitating the Kilometre Club, each autumn and spring, at his junior elementary school.
 Bruce holds degrees in Physical and Health Education, Psychology, and Education from Queen ‘s University at Kingston.
 Throughout his years at Queen ‘s, he was a member of the Varsity Cross-Country Running/Track and Field teams.
 Bruce commits to completing one triathlon, each summer, which keeps him ‘honest with respect to the year-round pursuit of fitness.
 He lives in Cambridge, Ontario with his wife, Joanne, and a host of busy pets.